databio/pepatac/docs/tutorial.md

 ## 5: Using `looper` to run the sample processing pipeline
 Looper requires a few variables and configuration files to work for the specific user.
 Let's get those set up now. `Looper` uses [`divvy`](http://code.databio.org/divvy) to manage computing resource configuration so that projects and pipelines can easily travel among environments.
 For more detailed information, [check out the `looper` docs](https://looper.readthedocs.io/en/latest/cluster-computing/).
 Let's set it up.

-We should still be in the `tools/` subdirectory, but let's move up one level.
+We should still be in the `tools/` subdirectory (unless you went and viewed/edited the tutorial.yaml, in which case you are in tools/pepatac/examples/tutorial/), but let's move up to the primary `pepatac_tutorial/` directory.
 ```console
 cd ../
 touch compute_config.yaml